Anglo-Celtic Australians: Controversy and criticism

 In the eyes of multiculturalists, Australian society of the 1940s, 150 years after first settlement, is adequately described as Anglo-Celtic.
 At least this acknowledges that the people of Australia were Irish and Scots as well as English, but it has nothing more substantial than a hyphen joining them.
 In fact a distinct new culture had been formed.
 English, Scots and Irish had formed a common identity – first of all British and then gradually Australian as well.
 In the 1930s the historian W. K. Hancock could aptly describe them as Independent Australian Britons.

+According to Hirst, the label was historically inaccurate and objectionable.
+He later wrote: In calling Australians of the 1940s and their descendants ‘Anglo-Celts’ multiculturalists depart from their own rule.
+This term has not been used by these people to describe themselves.
+They were proud that they had constrained particular ethnic identities and subsumed them into the broader terms of British and Australian.
+The imposition of ‘Anglo-Celt’ is the tyrannical arm of multiculturalism.
+I find the term offensive.

+Hirst also argued that nineteenth-century Australian nation-building involved encouraging the English, Scots and Irish to adopt a common British or Australian identity rather than retain older ethnic divisions:

+In the nineteenth century there were (to name the largest groups) Aborigines, English, Scots, Irish, Chinese and Pacific Islanders as well as the native-born.
+However, those who controlled the society considered that the process of nation-building required ethnic identities to be limited and superseded.
+The English, Scots and Irish were traditional enemies bound together in one state, the United Kingdom.
+In Australia there was a conscious, determined effort to avoid old-world enmities and to bring these three peoples to think of themselves as one – British, or Australian–British, or Australian.

 The Irish-Australian journalist Siobhán McHugh has argued that the term "Anglo-Celtic" is "an insidious distortion of our past and a galling denial of the struggle by an earlier minority group", Irish Australians, "against oppression and demonisation...
 In what we now cosily term "Anglo-Celtic" Australia, a virtual social apartheid existed at times between [Irish] Catholics and [British] Protestants", which did not end until the 1960s.

 The term was also criticised by the historian Patrick O'Farrell as "a grossly misleading, false, and patronising convenience, one crassly present-oriented.
 Its use removes from consciousness and recognition a major conflict fundamental to any comprehension not only of Australian history but of our present core culture."